DevCilla/auto_book_covid_test_centre_hk/README.md

 Remember to change the surname and given name values if the language preference is changed, otherwise you may not get your full name correctly.</pre>

 # Requirement
-1. install pyhton 3.6 or above
+1. install pyhton 3.7 or above
 2. install pip
 3. install pytest (optional)
 4. install playwright
 5. modify the '# input value setting' section of the source code to your preferred values (e.g. your name, hkid, tel. mobile etc) before testing the programme

+* Requires MacOS 10.14 (Mojave) or above on MAC platform

 # Test
 type 'pytest main.py' (only if pytest is installed) or 'python main.py' in the terminal or cmd to run